rOzzy1987/moron-i3/readme.md

 and their responsibility to do it in a safe manner, according to local codes.

 ### Toolheads
-This printer is designed to use the Dragon Burner toolhead with an RHGX extruder.
+This printer is designed to use the [Dragon Burner](https://github.com/chirpy2605/voron/tree/main/V0/Dragon_Burner) toolhead with an [RHGX extruder](https://github.com/rOzzy1987/RHGX-extruder).
 You can of course easily fit any toolhead with a Voron Stealthburner mini mount.
+You can also use Dragin Burner with any suitable extruder as well.

+One benefit of going with Dragon Burner and RHGX is that it doesn't have any overhangs in the back, that way you can use all of the Z screw length.
+Other extruders, especially with an EBB36 mounted at the back, may limit Z travel significantly.

 ## Footnote
 This printer design is free to download and tinker with, and always will be.